zackiles/elasticsearch-odm/README.md

 The same as [must](#must), but matches documents where the key value pairs DON'T match.
 This is a 'must_not' [Bool Filter](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-bool-filter.html) query.

-*Can specify nested fields using dot notation.*
+*You can query nested fields using dot notation.*

 Example: